Scott-MELab/R-opacus-TAG-Araya-2025-/README.md

 - **An Excel file** (CoreModel_Summary.xlsx) summarizing the reactions involved in the central metabolism model for TAG accumulation in *R. opacus* DSM43205.
 For each reaction, the GPR rule constructed from the genome available at NCBI (RefSeq assembly GCF_001646735.1, https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_001646735.1/), the reaction directionality, and the enzyme commission (EC) number are provided.

-- **The Python script** (CoreModel_RO_Araya2025.py) developed for the simulation of FBA (Flux Balance Analysis).
+- **The Jupyter notebook (Google Colab)** (CoreModel_RO_Araya2025.ipynb) developed for the simulation of FBA (Flux Balance Analysis).
 Note: By default, the synthesis of TAGs from glucose is maximized, assuming a specific glucose uptake rate of 1.94 mmol/gCDW·h (experimentally determined).

-- **The neutral model** built in JSON format (Neutral MODEL DSM4305.json) is presented in this repository.
-This version does not include any objective function for TAG maximization or substrate uptake constraints used in this work.
-Additionally, the corresponding map (Neutral Core Model Map.json) is also provided.
+- **Escher compatible  model and map** built in JSON format (CoreModel_RO_Araya2025.json) is presented in this repository.
+Additionally, the corresponding map (MAP_CoreModel_RO_Araya.json) is also provided.
 This model can be used to evaluate other substrates by loading both the JSON model and the map into Escher (https://sbrg.github.io/escher-fba/#/).
+-
 Note: To perform this analysis, both files must be uploaded into Escher, and the desired TAG synthesis function can be maximized by setting the appropriate uptake rate for the chosen substrate.
 - **Maps folder** contains the metabolic flux distribution maps for TAG accumulation for each substrate evaluated in this study.